Supreme Court Strikes Down State Law Barring 'Political' Apparel In Polling Places

 Writing for the court, Chief Justice John Roberts said the constitution does not require perfection in setting up standards to ban campaign-related apparel at polling places, but it does require workable standards.

-Importantly, the court strongly suggested that any challenge to no-campaigning buffer zones around polling places are constitutional and that the laws in most states that ban political apparel are similarly constitutional.
+Importantly, the court strongly suggested that no-campaigning buffer zones around polling places are constitutional and that the laws in most states that ban political apparel are similarly constitutional.

 Justices Sonia Sotomayor and Stephen Breyer dissented, but not on substantive grounds.
 Rather, they said the court should have sent the case back to the Minnesota Supreme Court to see if the state could construe the law more narrowly.